juanmarcosdev/docker-minizinc-google-or-tools/README.md

 `minizinc --solver or-tools <your_model>.mzn`

-## That will force MiniZinc to solve your model using OR-Tools instead of Gecode (solver by default).
+That will force MiniZinc to solve your model using OR-Tools instead of Gecode (solver by default).

+Pull requests and commentaries for improving the Dockerfile are received.